gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

         as a function of the fitted values.
         \index{Scale-Location plot}

-            * The y-axis in this plot is the square-root of the absolute value of the standardized residual.
+            * The $y$-axis in this plot is the square-root of the absolute value of the standardized residual.
 This scale flips the negative residuals on top of the positive ones to help you better assess changing variability without being distracted